bvaughn/react-devtools-experimental/OVERVIEW.md

 ## Profiler

 The Profiler UI is a powerful tool for identifying and fixing performance problems.
-The primary goal of the new profiler is to minimize the impact of running it (so that it doesn't interfere with the application beign profiled).
+The primary goal of the new profiler is to minimize the impact of running it (so that it doesn't interfere with the application being profiled).
 This can be accomplished by:
 * Minimizing bridge traffic.
 * Efficiently serializing bridge messages.